bushnghiem/bushnghiem.github.io/README.md

 ### Game Link: https://bushafd.itch.io/the-anti-gravity

 ## Project 00
 My first game and what an experience it was.
 This game was the ultimate learning experiece as I learned more and more about game development, the game itself evolved and I made this a core part of the game.
 It is a 2D shoot-em-up where you pilot a spaceship and shoot down your enemies.
 There are three levels that each have different artstyles and mechanics that reflect the progress I was at in terms of being a game developer.
+Made in Godot with all assets made from scratch.
 ### Game Link: https://bushafd.itch.io/project-00